 - Labor and Preventive Practices

-- Management and Employee Training◦Including compliance with Assembly Bill 1825
+- Management and Employee Training (Including compliance with Assembly Bill 1825)

 - Non-Competes and Protection Against Unfair Competition

-- Privacy, e-Communication and Data Security
+- Privacy, Data and Cybersecurity

 - Wage and Hour

-- White Collar & Government Enforcement
+- White Collar and Government Enforcement

 - Workplace Safety and Health

 Jackson Lewis prides itself on keeping our clients apprised of the latest legal developments so they can be proactive in identifying workplace developments and risks.
 For our California clients and friends of the firm, we provide the following resources to stay on top of the ever-changing nuances of California employment law.